Man sitting at work desk

 Leaving eligible employment?

-If you leave eligible employment, your benefit will usually remain preserved in PSS.
-If you permanently cease membership while remaining in eligible employment (often referred to as opting out), your benefit will also remain preserved unless you’ve met a condition of release such as reaching age 65.
-If you are entitled to a Preserved Benefit, this will continue to grow with fund earnings and the Consumer Price Index (CPI).
+If you leave eligible employment, your benefit will usually remain in .
+If you permanently cease membership while remaining in eligible employment (often referred to as opting out), your benefit will also remain unless you’ve met a condition of release such as reaching age 65.
+If you are entitled to a Benefit, this will continue to grow with fund earnings and the Consumer Price Index (CPI).

 We invest your money